kargun/v86/Readme.md

+# Fork Readme

+This fork is focusing on optimizations for Windows 3.1 and touch screen interaction.
+These experiments could possibly break other features in this repository.

+## Devcontainer

+I wanted to run the docker container on Apple Silicon (arm64) (amd64 with Rosetta was a bit slow) and made the following dependency replacements:

+- libc6-dev-i386-cross -> libc6-dev-arm64-cross
+- libc6-dev-i386 -> libc6-dev

+# Original Readme

 [![Join the chat at https://gitter.im/copy/v86](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/copy/v86) or #v86 on [irc.libera.chat](https://libera.chat/)

 v86 emulates an x86-compatible CPU and hardware.
 Machine code is translated to